Why watermelon is called the best summer fruit for teeth and gums?

 Moreover, watermelons contain powerful antioxidants like lycopene that are powerful to promote bone health and dental health.

-Watermelons keep your body cool whilst refreshing the mouth and makes you enjoy the following dental benefits:
+Watermelons keep your body cool whilst refreshing the mouth and make you enjoy the following dental benefits:

-• Enhance saliva production – About 90% of watermelon is composed of water.
-Hence it makes your mouth filled with saliva once you bite a slice of watermelon.
-Moreover, its fibrous compounds in the fruit require more chewing thereby watermelons induce the salivary glands to produce more saliva.
+- Enhance saliva production – About 90% of watermelon is composed of water.
+Hence, it makes your mouth filled with saliva once you bite a slice of watermelon.
+Moreover, the fibrous compounds in the fruit require more chewing; thereby, watermelons induce the salivary glands to produce more saliva.
 Besides providing hydration, the increased salivary flow helps eliminate bad bacteria inside the mouth.

-• Remove debris – The increased salivation is in conjunction with the threads in the watermelon reaching the tiny spaces (interdental spaces) between the teeth.
-Hence the tiny particles like food leftovers stuck in those regions will come out.
-Such debris lodged between the teeth attract more bacteria to form a calcified substance to infect teeth, gums, and other oral tissues.
+- Remove debris – The increased salivation is in conjunction with the threads in the watermelon reaching the tiny spaces (interdental spaces) between the teeth.
+Hence the tiny particles, like food leftovers stuck in those regions, will come out.
+Such debris lodged between the teeth attracts more bacteria to form a calcified substance to infect teeth, gums, and other oral tissues.
 This is the reason why dentists prescribe flossing to clean between the teeth.

-• Whitens the stained teeth – Watermelons contain malic acid that is well-known for its bleaching properties.
+- Whitens the stained teeth – Watermelons contain malic acid that is well-known for its bleaching properties.
 The enhanced salivation is partnered with malic acid to scrub against the teeth surfaces.
-Hence the stains, discoloration agents on the teeth are cleaned naturally.
+Hence the stains and discoloration agents on the teeth are cleaned naturally.

-• Shield your lips – Oral care is incomplete without protecting your lips but many are not unaware of this fact.
-Lips have high exposure to sunlight thereby dry, cracked lips are inevitable during summer.
-Eating watermelons hydrate the lips and protect them from getting dryness, and chapped.
+- Shield your lips – Oral care is incomplete without protecting your lips, but many are not unaware of this fact.
+Lips have high exposure to sunlight; thereby, dry, cracked lips are inevitable during the summer.
+Eating watermelons hydrates the lips and protects them from getting dry and chapped.

 Bottom line